 Ed's Buckthorn Control was created from a seedling of a thought, which blossomed into a tree of a goal to take on the persistent and nefarious menace that is quietly and aggressively taking over our native forest: buckthorn.
 Ed spent many quiet strolls and adventures through the woods studying and mulling this problem and realized that while our monster is a beast to tackle, he was up to the task.
 Moreover, he realized that he wanted to be able to help others in this battle to bring back the native landscape in all its beauty.
 It all started in his own backyard.

-The defining moment, after spending multiple carefully planned seasons tackling an unfortunately healthy buckthorn problem in his own wooded back yard, was the discovery of a raspberry cane.
-At first, it was only a raspberry cane.
+The defining moment, after spending multiple carefully planned seasons tackling an unfortunately healthy buckthorn problem in his own wooded back yard, was the discovery of a tiny raspberry plant.
+At first, it was only one puny cane.
 After the buckthorn was gone, and the sun streamed through the newly-opened canopy, the raspberries took off in a hurry.
-The next spring, the raspberry cane became a raspberry patch, which burst into a thriving crop of black raspberries later that summer.
+The next spring, it became a whole raspberry patch, which burst into a thriving crop of black raspberries later that summer.
 The hard-earned reward was beautiful, sweet, and delicious!

 Since that day, Ed has shifted his career focus to his passion: the care and discovery of the native Minnesota landscape.
 Buckthorn crowds out the understory of the forest and prevents many species of good plants from growing.
 It's hard to fight, grows aggressively, hurts our hands to handle, and many people don't have the time or the manpower to successfully overcome the buckthorn.
 That's truly why Ed's Buckthorn Control was created.
 If we don't take care of our woods today, then there will be no native landscape of raspberries, chokecherries, elderberries, oak trees, and wildflowers for future generations to enjoy tomorrow.